Verilog supports several operations that work bit-by-bit across a

 following:

-value.
+baDemonstrate one working condition for each op value.
 Photograph it and place the

-photo in your working directory, with filenames case1
+photo in your working directory, with filenames case1, case2, and so on (with an appropriate

 graphics file extention).

-When finished, turn in your work using git
+When finished, turn in your work using git:

 git add src/* test_result.txt case* *.rpt *.bit